-We've had quite a mild winter here in PA.
+We've had quite a winter here in PA.
 And boy do I have spring fever.
 I just can't wait to get out and plant.
 Especially, beautiful annuals like the ones above.

 Sadly, it's not quite time to start planting yet, but there are a few things that all of us can do to get a jump on spring gardening season.

 1. Take a Test (A Soil Test - That Is)

 One of the most important things you can do to help your plants grow big and strong is provide the right food for them in the form of nutrients in the soil.
 And the best way to determine that is to have your soil tested.
 Yes, even if you are composter, checking your soil is a good idea.

 While this may sound hard, it's very easy.
 Most states have a land grant university and that university usually sponsors a cooperative extension office in each county.
 Here in PA our university is Penn State and we have a Penn State Cooperative Extension office in most counties.
 These folks run educational programs as well as provide support to local farmers, nurseries, etc. They are one of the best places to pick up a soil test kit.
 You pay for the test when you pick up the kit, follow the directions to collect a soil sample and then send the kit off in the mail.
 In a few weeks the results will come back.
 The test looks for levels of Nitrogen, Phosphorus and Potassium as well as pH and the results will let you know how much of each you should add to your soil.

 There are test kits available in nurseries and on-line for do-it-yourselfers.
 Here is a link to one that is available on Amazon: